rwpenney/pmcyg/README.txt

 After installation, to use, try one of the following:

 pmcyg --help
-pmcyg --mirror http://NearbyMirrorLocation/pub/cygwin --directory MyBuildDirectory packagelist.txt
+pmcyg --nogui --mirror http://NearbyMirrorLocation/pub/cygwin --directory MyBuildDirectory packagelist.txt pmcyg --nogui --all
-pmcyg --all

 A list of Cygwin mirror sites is available at http://cygwin.com/mirrors.html